 3. The Bucket List (2007)

 Not a die-hard Jack Nicholson fan, but this one really caught my eye.
-‘The Bucket List’ features Jack Nicholson and Morgan Freeman as Edward and Carter respectively, both are terminally ill with cancer and Carter has a laundry list of tasks to accomplish before he kicks the bucket.
+‘The Bucket List’ features Jack Nicholson and Morgan Freeman as Edward and Carter, respectively, both are terminally ill with cancer, and Carter has a laundry list of tasks to accomplish before he kicks the bucket.
 Given Edward’s billionaire status, he offers all the financial assistance to accomplish everything in Carter’s Bucket List, which soon becomes Edward’s too.
-For the succeeding three months, they go places in order to check everything in the list, from visiting the Mt.
+For the succeeding three months, they go places in order to check everything off the list, from visiting Mt.
 Everest and Taj Mahal to Skydiving.
 The movie ends with Carter dying first and Edward getting to unite with his daughter and living until a ripe age.
-‘The Bucket List’ focuses on one simple thing throughout – to bring closure, rather than wandering off and that’s what makes it very special.
+‘The Bucket List’ focuses on one simple thing throughout – to bring closure, rather than wandering off, and that’s what makes it very special.

 Read More: Best DreamWorks Movies of All Time